ESOL Endorsement and/or Minor

-You can complete the ESOL endorsement as part of the undergraduate teacher licensure program, a graduate teacher licensure program, or as an add-on endorsement (if you already have a teaching license).
+You can complete the ESOL endorsement and/or minor as part of the undergraduate teacher licensure program, a graduate teacher licensure program, or as an add-on endorsement (if you already have a teaching license).
 The information below is for students in the undergraduate teacher licensure program.
-For information about the endorsement for graduate students or current teachers, see Graduate Program ESOL Endorsement.
+If you are not in our undergraduate teacher licensure program, but instead, have a different undergraduate major, you can still pursue the ESOL minor, but you will not get a teaching endorsement.
+Students pursuing the minor without the endorsement will not need to pass the ESOL NES exam or complete an ESOL practicum.
+For information about the endorsement for graduate students or teachers who already have a license, see Graduate Program ESOL Endorsement.

 What does it mean to have an ESOL Endorsement?